Find Affordable College Courses

 Stephenville, TX

-Tarleton State University came in at #9 in this year’s edition of the Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Texas ranking.
-Tarleton is a large public school located in the remote town of Stephenville.
+Tarleton State University ranked #9 on this year’s Most Popular Criminal Justice & Corrections Bachelor’s Degree Schools in Texas list.
+Tarleton is a fairly large public school located in the remote town of Stephenville.

 Women make up 46% of the criminal justice majors at the school.